mxvanzant/tgweatherapp/README.md

 This initial version is using a Sinatra back end.
 I used Sinatra since it was super easy to setup so I could concentrate on the Angular front end.
 It's been quite a while since I've done any Rails and even then it was not much :) Next, I'll transfer/transform the back end code from Sinatra to Rails.

+Just added the Rails version.

+In either case (Sinatra or Rails) be sure and add "gem 'thin'" to your Gemfile.
+There was a problem running on Webrick with one of the modules I required (can't remember which one, maybe rest-client).

 About the App:
   I created an ng directive to validate the zip code (could have also used the ng-pattern directive.)